What Is Economic Statecraft?

-In 2013, President Xi announced BRI, an infrastructure program that has been endorsed by nearly 140 countries.
+In 2013, Xi announced BRI, an infrastructure program that has been endorsed by nearly 140 countries.
 Through BRI, Chinese banks have funded the construction of power plants, railways, ports, smart cities, high-speed phone networks, and even indoor ski slopes.
 Its partner countries account for two-thirds of the world’s population, and although the Chinese government does not publicize the extent of its portfolio, U.S. investment firm Morgan Stanley has predicted the government could spend up to $1.3 trillion on BRI by 2027.

 Many BRI infrastructure projects are intended to lower the cost of international trade, which in turn could increase foreign investment and reduce poverty in BRI countries.
 In fact, World Bank projections suggest the initiative could boost global gross domestic product (GDP) by as much as $7.1 trillion by 2040 if implemented sustainably and responsibly.

 In the early 2000s, the Chinese government began promoting a new economic strategy: zouchuqu, or “going out,” encouraging Chinese companies to establish markets abroad.
-This economic strategy has evolved into BRI, under which Chinese banks support Chinese firms building infrastructure around the world, with the ultimate goal of establishing new markets for Chinese goods and services.
+That economic strategy has evolved into BRI, under which Chinese banks support Chinese firms building infrastructure around the world, with the goal of establishing new markets for Chinese goods and services.